New Generation Currency Series: 2007–2019: New Generation Currency Project and Demonetization of New Design Series

-Duterte banknotes

-On December 16, 2016, BSP announced that they will launch sets of banknotes bearing President Rodrigo Duterte's signature.
+In December 2016, BSP announced that they will launch sets of banknotes bearing President Rodrigo Duterte's signature.
 The BSP initially released five million pieces of the new 20, 50, 100, 500, and 1,000-peso bills with Duterte's signature.
 As for the 200-pesos bills, only two million pieces were released because of lower demand for this denomination.

-Demonetization of the New Design Series

-The New Generation Currency series were the only circulating set of notes since December 30, 2017.

-2017 Enhanced Version

-In 2017, the BSP updated the design of the P200 and P1000 NGC series banknotes.